CuriousFu/YouCompleteMe-for-windows/README.md

 ### how to use
 - just download it to your gvim plugins foders,
 - then replace the youcomplete with it.

-you can download the vim 8.0 from https://bintray.com/micbou/generic
+- if you get the startup message like: " youcomplete unavaiable:requires Vim compiled with python..." you only need to install python software on you PC and it will disappeared. you can download the compiled gvim/vim 8.0 from https://bintray.com/micbou/generic